A unified error analysis for randomized low-rank approximation with application to data assimilation: Particular choices for the covariance matrix

-Corollary~\ref{cor:bt} provides bounds similar to the ones in~\cite{BoulleTownsend_GeneralizationRandomizedSingular_2022}.
-There is nonetheless a difference that is worth pointing out.
-The probability and expectation bounds in~\cite{BoulleTownsend_GeneralizationRandomizedSingular_2022}, stated respectively in Theorem 2 and Proposition 6, predict a deviation from the optimal characterized by a form of $O(k)$ where $k$ represents the target rank.
-On the contrary, Corollary~\ref{cor:bt} exhibits bounds for the low-rank approximation error with deviation from the optimal of the form $O(\sqrt{k})$.
-This shows that the influence of the target rank $k$ is not as penalizing as the bounds in~\cite{BoulleTownsend_GeneralizationRandomizedSingular_2022} would suggest.
+The bounds in Corollary~\ref{cor:bt} are purposely formulated using the same coefficients $\beta_k$ and $\gamma_k$ as in~\cite{BoulleTownsend_GeneralizationRandomizedSingular_2022}.
+This formulation clearly leads to a loss of accuracy compared to the bounds obtained by directly setting $q=0$ in Theorem \ref{th:main}, but it significantly simplifies the comparison.
+As a result, the bounds in Corollary~\ref{cor:bt} are similar to those in~\cite{BoulleTownsend_GeneralizationRandomizedSingular_2022}, with notable difference.
+The probability and expectation bounds in~\cite{BoulleTownsend_GeneralizationRandomizedSingular_2022}, stated respectively in Theorem 2 and Proposition 6, predict that the deviation from the optimal error behaves as $O(k)$, where $k$ is the target rank.
+In contrast, Corollary~\ref{cor:bt} shows that this deviation behaves as $O(\sqrt{k})$.
+This shows that the influence of the target rank $k$ is not as penalizing as the bounds in~\cite{BoulleTownsend_GeneralizationRandomizedSingular_2022} would imply.